Shopify/eng-intern-assessment-rails/README.md

 - [tailwindcss](https://tailwindcss.com/) for UI implemenation

 # Testing
-Original tests were written in rails default testing framework minitest, but instruction noted that the tests should be locally run using the 'rspec' command.
+Original tests were written using default minitest framework, but instruction noted that the tests should be locally run using the 'rspec' command.
 As such the follow steps were taken:
 - rspec-rails was installed and setup
 - Controller, Model, and System tests were converted into rspec tests